 The Defense Department has about 3 million employees, counting civilian and contract workers.
 If just 10 percent of those employees simply turned off their computers and peripherals overnight, the Pentagon could realize significant energy and cost savings – as much as $500,000 per weeknight.
 This is the goal of Power IT Down Day, an annual event that encourages individuals to take one simple step that can result in an enormous impact.

 For the third consecutive year, Power IT Down Day challenges government and industry employees to “power down” their computers and other office equipment at the end of the workday.
 Industry sponsors Citrix, Intel, Hewlett-Packard and GTSI, joined by partnering organizations GovLoop, FedScoop, the General Services Administration, the Professional Services Council and Boscobel Marketing Communications, encourage DOD agencies – and all federal employees – to participate.
 Local governments, such as New Hanover County in Wilmington, N.C., have also pledged their support to Power IT Down Day.

 This year, Power IT Down Day is Friday, Aug.
 27, which gives the collective action of thousands of individuals even more of an impact: By powering down their IT equipment, employees will save electricity for more than two days.
 Reaching this year’s goal of 6,100 participants would save more than 335,000 kilowatt hours – a total weekend cost savings of more than $45,000 – simply by harnessing the power of the individual.

 Just as BRAC is intended to make funds available for projects and activities directly related to the U.S. military's mission of protecting and advancing our nation's interests, the sponsors of Power IT Down Day will make a donation to the Wounded Warrior Project, to illustrate how the money saved on energy costs can be put to better use.

-Tom Simmons is area vice president of government systems at Citrix Systems Inc.
+Tom Simmons is area vice president of public sector at Citrix Systems Inc.